This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I

 CoSchedule: This scheduler allows me to plan out my content in advance.
 It also helps me manage my Twitter and Facebook shares for all of my posts.

 Email List Management

-Mail Chimp, Mailer Lite, Flodesk: Are three popular email programs.
+Mail Chimp, Mailer Lite, and Flodesk: These are three popular email programs.
 I’ve used Mail Chimp in the past but now use Flodesk and I can’t recommend it enough.

-ShareASale: This affiliate network has such a wide variety of programs.
-With everything from web hosting to children’s toys there is an affiliate program for every niche.
+ShareASale: This affiliate network has a wide variety of programs.
+With everything from web hosting to children’s toys, there is an affiliate program for every niche.